NaHHA founder Dr. George Kanahele leads a tour of Waikīkī in NaHHA’s early days.

 Waikīkī today is the piko (spiritual center) of Hawaiʻi’s visitor industry.
 But long before visitors began arriving, Waikīkī was a center for royalty, a hub of food production, and a seaside kamaʻāina neighborhood.
 Explore all these eras in this course.

-Presented in three 1-hour sessions.
+Presented in three 1-hour zoom sessions.

 Visions Of Our Founders